Soni-DevOps/AWS-CICD-Project/README.md

 - Set up the artifacts configuration to generate the build output required for deployment.
 - Review the build project settings and click on the "Create build project" button to create your AWS CodeBuild project.

-Fantastic!
-With AWS CodeBuild all set up, we're now ready to witness the magic of continuous integration in action.

 ## Trigger the CI Process

 In this final step, we'll trigger the CI process by making a change to our GitHub repository.
 Let's see how it works: